qcif/rdsi-arms/support/dev/INSTALL-nexus.md

 ## Overview

+**The officially supported method for deploying ARMS is to use Puppet.
+The method described in this document is not supported.**

 This page describes how to install ARMS from the pre-built components on QCIF's Nexus repository.
 It downloads ARMS ReDBox and Mint from the QCIF Nexus repository and installs them.
 It installs and configures